hkust-suscity/Electrolytic-ammonia-production-in-Europe/README.md

-# Hydrogen paper sample Github page
+# Electrolysis Hydrogen Planning Analysis for Ammonia Plants In EU Github page

 This is the official code repository for the research article (cite name paper) in preparation for submission.